Project Manager for the Merger of Two Financial Institutions With a Consolidated Asset Base of Ugx 30 Billion.

 Formulated a one year corporate strategy, five year business plan, and a three statement projected financial statements.

 Put in place legal and governance structures: Board Structure, management structure, to develop contingent By–Laws, Staff Manual, and Code of Corporate Governance for the Board.
 Coming up with these structures was particularly important because SACCOs are entering a new era characterized by a new stringent regulatory framework.

-Following such discussions and feedback sessions, we formulated and thereafter mapped to be business processes for the merged entity.
+We formulated and thereafter mapped to be business processes for the merged entity.
 The newly formulated processes were clearly aligned to the policies for the merged entity.
 The processes will be used both as guidelines for how procedures should flow and for training purposes.